demisto/content-docs/docs/integrations/mirroring.md

 ```

-## Incident fields on an XSOAR incident
+## Incident Fields on a Cortex XSOAR Incident
-The following incident fields must be configured either in the integration or the instance mapping:
+The following incident fields must be configured either in the integration or in the integration instance mapping:
-* **dbotMirrorDirection** - valid values are Both, In, or Out.
+* **dbotMirrorDirection**: Valid values are Both, In, or Out.
-* **dbotMirrorId** - represents the ID of the incident in the external system.
+* **dbotMirrorId**: The ID of the incident in the external system.
-* **dbotMirrorInstance** - the instance through which you will be mirroring.
+* **dbotMirrorInstance**: The instance through which you will be mirroring.
-- **dbotDirtyFields** for fields we changed locally and therefore will not be updated from the remote.
+- **dbotDirtyFields**: Fields we changed locally and therefore will not be updated from the remote.
-- **dbotCurrentDirtyFields** for fields that are going to be sent remotely as a delta in the next iteration of the job - probably should remain invisible to the end user.
+- **dbotCurrentDirtyFields**: Fields that are going to be sent remotely as a delta in the next iteration of the job (should remain invisible to the end user).
-- **dbotMirrorLastSync** timestamp in UTC that includes the last time we synced this incident with the remote system.
+- **dbotMirrorLastSync**: Timestamp in UTC indicating the last time we synced this incident with the remote system.
-* **dbotMirrorTags** - tags for mirrored-out entries (comment/files).
+* **dbotMirrorTags**: Tags for mirrored-out entries (comment/files).

 ## Debugging

-* **getMirrorStatistics** command - a hidden command that returns mirroring statistics: total mirrored, rate limited, last run, closed incident records and closed rate limited incident records.
+* **getMirrorStatistics**: A hidden command that returns mirroring statistics: total mirrored, rate limited, last run, closed incident records and closed rate limited incident records.
-* **getSyncMirrorRecords** - a hidden command that returns records that hold internal mirroring metadata for each mirrored incident.
+* **getSyncMirrorRecords**: A hidden command that returns records that hold internal mirroring metadata for each mirrored incident.
-* **get-remote-data** - is runnable through the War Room if the command is defined in the yml file.
+* **get-remote-data**: Runnable through the War Room if the command is defined in the YAML file.
-* **get-modified-remote-data** - is runnable through the War Room if the command is defined in the yml file.
+* **get-modified-remote-data**: Runnable through the War Room if the command is defined in the YAML file.
-* **get-mapping-fields** - is runnable through the War Room with no arguments and displays the results.
+* **get-mapping-fields**: Runnable through the War Room with no arguments and displays the results.
-* **purgeClosedSyncMirrorRecords** - receives 2 arguments: mandatory `dbotMirrorInstance` for which integration to purge and optional `olderThan` in days.
-Since this bucket is forever growing (with all the closed incidents that are mirrored), it might be a good idea to purge when you're sure that there will be no update from the remote system on the really old incidents.
+* **purgeClosedSyncMirrorRecords**: Receives two arguments: mandatory `dbotMirrorInstance` for which integration to purge and optional `olderThan` in days.
+Since this bucket is continuously growing with all the closed incidents that are mirrored, it is recommended to purge when you're sure that there will be no update from the remote system on old incidents.
-* **triggerDebugMirroringRun (Available from 6.6)** - is runnable from the War Room in order to debug a full mirroring run over existing incidents.
+* **triggerDebugMirroringRun**: (Available from 6.6) Runnable from the War Room in order to debug a full mirroring run over existing incidents.
 You can add an incident ID to the command to get information about a specific incident.
 If no ID is given, the incident will be loaded from the War Room context.
 The output of this command is a unique debug log file that includes logs for the entire mirroring flow.
 In addition, this debug log includes the content of the integrations' debug-mode logs.
-An example for running the command from the cli: `!triggerDebugMirroringRun incidentId=50`
+An example for running the command from the cli is `!triggerDebugMirroringRun incidentId=50`

-*
+   **Note:**
-   *Note: This command triggers real mirroring actions, for example, updating incidents and fields.*
+   This command triggers real mirroring actions, for example, updating incidents and fields.

-## Troubleshooting
+## Troubleshooting and Tips

-* When using a custom mapper, make sure it has the required incident fields for mirroring.
+* When using a custom mapper, make sure it has the required mirroring incident fields.
-* The mapper which the incident went through upon creation is the one that will configure whether the incident will be mirrored or not and to which direction.
+* The mapper the incident goes through upon creation configures whether the incident will be mirrored and in which direction.
-* Mirroring continues to work after reopening an incident in cortex XSOAR.
-Mirroring entries works only for active incidents, while mirroring fields works for pending ones too.
+* Mirroring continues to work after reopening an incident in Cortex XSOAR.
+Mirroring entries works only for active incidents, while mirroring fields also works for pending incidents.
-* When changing the display name from "incident", mirroring will not work.
+* If you change the display name from "incident", mirroring will not work.